Ranjith Madduma Bandara

-His father R. M. Gunasekera, former member of the parliament for Bibile was assassinated when he was seven years old.
+His father R. M. Gunasekera, former member of the parliament for Bibile, was assassinated when he was seven years old.
 His uncle was Dharmadasa Banda.
 He was educated at Ananda College and became a planter and a businessman.

-He is a long time member of Sri Lanka's main political party United National Party, and had held many positions in the party.
-On February 11, 2020 he was appointed as the General Secretary of Samagi Jana Balawegaya.
+He is a long time member of the United National Party, and has held many positions in the party.
+On 11 February 2020, he was appointed as the inaugural general secretary of the Samagi Jana Balawegaya.